 - Chemistry Packet

-The Chemistry BUNDLE of 6 option will include the Ions & Isotopes Unit.
+The Chemistry BUNDLE of 8 option includes the units above plus the Ions & Isotopes Unit and Organic Chemistry Unit.

 Be sure to check your PayPal email address for the download link.
 Feel free to email me with any questions you have! ~Liesl

-$28.99 Chemistry BUNDLE of 6 The Chemistry BUNDLE includes 1 ) Introduction to Chemistry Activities 2) States of Matter Packet, 3) Properties of Matter Packet, 4) Electricity & Circuits Packet, 5) Chemistry Packet, 6) Ions & Isotopes Chemistry Unit (This unit should be done after the Chemistry Unit so that students understand the basics of the periodic table, valence electrons and how to create Bohr diagrams.)
+$44.99 Chemistry BUNDLE of 8 The Chemistry BUNDLE includes 1 ) Introduction to Chemistry Activities 2) States of Matter Packet, 3) Properties of Matter Packet, 4) Electricity & Circuits Packet, 5) Chemistry Packet, 6) pH Scale – Acids and Bases Packet (The following two units should be done after the Chemistry Unit so that students understand the basics of the periodic table, valence electrons and how to create Bohr diagrams.)
+7) Ions & Isotopes Chemistry Unit 8) Organic Chemistry Packet (high school unit which we used both in biology and chemistry)

 The Energy Packet is not included in the Chemistry Bundle (it is included in the Earth Science & Physical Science Bundle of 10), but is closely related to some chemistry concepts – particularly when it comes to waves (amplitude, frequency and so forth).